andrastantos/brew/docs/cpu/perf_eval.rst

 Crucially, we don't wait on bus for fetch nearly as much.

 Right now we're taking two cycles to restart requesting from the bus: one cycle *during* and one cycle *after* the branch.
 Can we make it faster?

+OK, there were quite a few dumb decisions in InstBuf that added extra cycles of delay.
+Things, like going back and forth between idle and request multiple times, which added delay to starting a new request that stuck.
+After fixing them:

+    event_clk_cycles: 4672
+    event_execute: 1255
+    event_branch: 502
+    event_mem_wait_on_bus: 340
+    event_fetch: 3331
+    event_fetch_drop: 641
+    event_fetch_wait_on_bus: 162
+    event_bus_idle: 147

+This is a decent improvement.
+We're still waiting on the bus quite a bit more then before, but at least the top-of-the-line number is better.